What is the Centennial QSO Party?

 - Four certificates ordered at the same time costs $68.00 (including postage).

-QSL cards from W1ØØAW and W1AW operating portable will be sent automatically via the QSL Bureau system to each U.S.A. station who signs-up online to receive such cards [this form is not ready yet -- please watch for an announcement].
+QSL cards from W1ØØAW and W1AW operating portable will be sent automatically via the QSL Bureau system to each U.S.A. station who signs-up online to receive such cards.
+Please use this form to sign-up.
 This is a one-time only use of the QSL Bureau for this purpose.
+Please ensure that if you sign-up to receive Bureau cards that you have an active, fully-funded account at your Bureau.
+Cards will not be held.
 QSLs will automatically be sent to stations outside the U.S.A. via the QSL Bureau as normal.
 QSLs may be requested directly also, with an SASE required for return.

 Paper QSLs may be sent to: